miquelamengual/HospiMeter/README.md

  ## Usage
  1. Open the hospimeter.py file.
- 2. Rigth click on the project folder >> Click on "Run 'limpo_program'"
+ 2. Rigth click on the project folder >> Click on "Run 'hospimeter'"
  3. Follow the instructions provided in the user interface.

 ## Support